ocassidydev/nanonow/README.md

 ### Bugs

   - When the hamburger menu is active for small viewports and the page is loaded, the hamburger icon can take a moment to load in and the button is momentarily thinner that it should be.
 This is likely because the icon is accessed from font-awesome.
 A solution to avoid this could be to render the hamburger icon with 3 grey spans instead.
+  - The applications landing page displayed poorly on mobile as the text was too wide.
+Fixed by reducing the font-size their specifically in a media query.

 ### Validator Testing